dead-claudia/private-symbol-proposal/README.md

 - `Symbol.private(desc = "")` is how you create a private symbol.
 - `Symbol.isPrivate(sym)` returns `true` if the symbol is private, `false` otherwise.
 It allows for easy introspection without too much fuss.
 - Private symbol accesses ignore proxy hooks, instead delegating straight to their target (recursively if necessary).
+    - This includes any relevant \[[IsExtensible]] checks - the check is against the target object only, and fires no `isExtensible` proxy handler calls.
 - The \[[OwnPropertyKeys]] essential internal method does *not* include private symbols in its output, and a new proxy invariant would be added to ensure that handlers don't return them from `ownKeys`.
     - This implies indirectly that `Reflect.ownKeys()`, `Object.getOwnPropertySymbols()`, and similar can't include any private symbols in their output, either.
     - This implies indirectly that \[[Enumerable]] is ignored, since it's only used for symbols that are actually *enumerated*.